AndyFerns/Determa/milestones.md

 # 🗺️ Determa Language & Compiler Roadmap

+Project Goal: A C-like, statically-typed language with a Garbage Collector (GC) to provide type-safety and automatic memory management.

 This document outlines the milestones to build the Determa programming language, a simple C-like language.
 This project builds on a completed Regex/DFA engine to create a full compiler-interpreter.

 The project is structured in phases.
 Phases 2 and 4 are specifically designed to align with advanced TCS topics for practical exam study.